-> Vintage chewing gums?
+Vintage chewing gums?
 Not at all!
-Nobody could get close to the wall, much less stick gums on it!
+Nobody could get close to the wall, imagine if they could stick gums on it!

 Sadly they are just the results of individual actions of tourists who think they are original and creative artists.
 And in fact they do nothing but fill priceless pieces of history with foolish vandalism.